aliang/google_contacts_api/README.markdown

 # google_contacts_api

 An unofficial Google Contacts API for ruby.
 Might not be stable (but probably is).
-In active usage at thirsst.com.
+In active usage at [thirsst.com](http://thirsst.com/).
+(Shameless plug: We help you manage your RSS and group bookmarking!)

 ## Usage